-- (1) In January 2013, a subsidiary of the Operating Partnership executed a new loan agreement with the Bank of China for a \$200.0 million secured mortgage loan and repaid the original loan. - (2) In April 2013, the Company paid down its mortgage secured by 2555 Grand using a bridge loan with JPMorgan Chase.
+- (1) In January 2013, a subsidiary of the Operating Partnership executed a new loan agreement with the Bank of China for a \$200.0 million secured mortgage loan and repaid the original loan.
+Subsequent to June 30, 2013, the Company sold One Wilshire and retired the outstanding principal balance of this loan. - (2) In April 2013, the Company paid down its mortgage secured by 2555 Grand using a bridge loan with JPMorgan Chase.
 The bridge loan is a six-month term loan with a maximum commitment of \$86.0 million.
-Interest on the Company's borrowings under the bridge loan with JPMorgan Chase is payable based on the Adjusted LIBOR Rate plus a margin of 2.25%.
-At the date of borrowing, the interest rate was 2.46%. - (3) In connection with the sale of Williams Tower, the Company retired the outstanding principal balance of the secured mortgage loan in March 2013.

-- (4) In January 2013, the Company entered into an amended and restated promissory note for the \$160.0 million outstanding principal balance related to JPMorgan Chase Tower. - (5) In January 2013, the Company paid down its outstanding balance on its revolving line of credit prior to its maturity and did not renew it upon its expiration. - (6) The Company assumed notes payable in connection with various acquisitions, which were recorded at their estimated fair value as of the date of acquisition.
+Interest on the Company's borrowings under the bridge loan with JPMorgan Chase is payable based on the Adjusted LIBOR Rate plus a margin of 2.25%. - (3) In connection with the sale of Williams Tower, the Company retired the outstanding principal balance of the secured mortgage loan in March 2013. - (4) Subsequent to June 30, 2013, the Company sold the Raytheon/ DIRECTV Buildings and retired the outstanding principal balance of this loan. - (5) In January 2013, the Company entered into an amended and restated promissory note for the \$160.0 million outstanding principal balance related to JPMorgan Chase Tower. - (6) In January 2013, the Company paid down its outstanding balance on its revolving line of credit prior to its maturity and did not renew it upon its expiration. - (7) The Company assumed notes payable in connection with various acquisitions, which were recorded at their estimated fair value as of the date of acquisition.
 The difference between the fair value at acquisition and the principal outstanding is amortized over the term of the related note.

-The following table summarizes required principal payments on the Company's outstanding notes payable for the period from April 1, 2013 through December 31, 2013, for each of the years ended December 31, 2014 through December 31, 2017 and for the period thereafter (in thousands):
+The following table summarizes required principal payments on the Company's outstanding notes payable for the period from July 1, 2013 through December 31, 2013, for each of the years ended December 31, 2014 through December 31, 2017 and for the period thereafter (in thousands):